 Performance depends on how compute, storage, and networking operate together as a unified system.
 When networking becomes a bottleneck, even the most powerful GPUs and accelerators cannot operate at peak efficiency.

-Modern AI workloads rarely run on a single machine.
-Instead, they rely on clusters of GPUs, TPUs, or other accelerators spread across multiple servers.
-These distributed systems must communicate constantly and at extremely high speeds.
+Modern AI workloads rarely run on a single system.
+Instead, they rely on clusters of GPUs, TPUs, and other accelerators distributed across multiple servers.
+These environments require continuous, high-speed communication between nodes to support large-scale AI training and parallel processing.

-In industries where milliseconds matter - such as autonomous vehicles, industrial automation, IoT analytics, healthcare diagnostics, and financial trading - network performance directly affects outcomes.
+Industries such as healthcare, industrial automation, autonomous systems, IoT analytics, and financial services require AI systems capable of real-time responsiveness, where network performance directly affects outcomes.

 Broadberry delivers AI networking infrastructure as part of fully integrated AI, HPC and GPU-accelerated environments.